JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/testing_exceptions/transcript.rst

 The test fails, which means we're doing TDD.

-In the implementation, change the property to detect an empty list and return None instead.
-We will add type hinting to the return value while we're at it.
+In the implementation, add type hinting for the return type, saying it can be either a Guardian or None, using Python's `Optional` generic type.
+Then change the property to detect an empty list and return None instead.

     * return self.guardians[0] if self.guardians else None
     * -> Optional[Guardian]